emmetio/sublime-text-plugin/README.md

 ## Installation

 1. From `Command Palette`, run `Package Control: Install Package` command.
-2. In opened packages list, find `Emmet` package and install it
+2. In opened packages list, find `Emmet` package and install it.

-If you’re unable to find `Emmet` package on last step or installed package doesn’t work as expected, restart Sublime Text and try again
+If you’re unable to find `Emmet` package on last step or installed package doesn’t work as expected, restart Sublime Text and try again.

 ## Expanding abbreviation